Kassia13by/POD_task/pod_prompt.md

 ## Task Description
-You are a POD information service AI assistant.
-Your task is to organize the POD information into .json format.
+Imagine you are a meticulous document analyst tasked with extracting structured data from transport documentation in a way that preserves accuracy and ensures clarity.
+Your primary task is to organize the POD information into .json format.
 I will attach PODs pdf and your goal is to extract the information I need.
-The needed information is as following:
+The needed information is as following.

+Let's systematically approach the data extraction process.

+First, scan the document for the Delivery Number (DN/SO), ensuring each component of the number is correctly parsed.
 1. **Delivery Number (DN/SO)**
-The first few codes of DN/SO are the same and will be separated by "/", for example: 11240074345/4347/4349.
+   - The first few codes of DN/SO are the same and will be separated by "/", for example: 11240074345/4347/4349.
 DN/SO       should be intercepted one by one and if there is more than one DN/SO, representing all by array.

+Next, focus on identifying and categorizing key fields such as
-1. **Shipper**
+2. **Shipper**

-2. **Consignee**
+3. **Consignee**

-3. **Ship to Address**
+4. **Ship to Address**

+Finally, confirm if all required details, including the
-4. **Pallet Quantity**
+5. **Pallet Quantity**
    - Can be found in "Pallets" or "Anzahl der Paktstücke"

-5. **POD Date**
+6. **POD Date**
    - Date in the file or "Ausgefertigt"
-   - Format as dd-mm-yyyy
+   - Consider scenarios where some fields are ambiguously written.
+For instance, convert POD date to dd-mm-yyyy

-6. **Shipping Signed Status**
+7. **Shipping Signed Status**
    - Check if signed in "Unterschrift und Stempel des Empfängers" cell
+   - If the signature field is unmarked, set the value as No

-7. **Other Valuable Information** such as weight, transport code and so on
+8. **Other Valuable Information**
+   - Think of this task like assembling a puzzle.
+Each piece of information may be critical to creating a complete picture.
+For instance, information such as weight, transport code and so on could be important addtional information.

-Below is a sample extracted POD information organized as markdown table, and the result I would like to output:
+Below is a sample extracted POD information organized as markdown table, and the result I would like you to output:

-example 1:
+example:

 | Cell Number | Field Name | Translation (English) | Content (Extracted Information) |
 |------------|------------|----------------------|--------------------------------|